Josh Lowe Player Props: Rays vs. Rangers

 Josh Lowe At The Plate

-- Lowe has had an RBI in 24 games this year (46.2%), including eight multi-RBI outings (15.4%).
+- Lowe has an RBI in 24 of 53 games this season, with multiple RBI in eight of them.
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.